greentic-ai/greentic/README.md

 ![Telegram Weather Bot](https://greentic.ai/assets/telegram-weather-bot.gif)

-Greentic.ai is currently at v0.2.0.
-A basic store with some free flows, plugins and tools is available.
-You can also create your own flows, plugins, tools,...
-Flows can use tools that connect to APIs with no authentication or API keys. oAuth will be supported in v0.3.0.
-You will have to run Greentic.ai from your local computer.
-Deploying onto the Cloud is coming in v0.4.0.
-The [vision for v1.0.0](./docs/VISION.md) foresees a world where you just ask via WhatsApp, Teams, Slack, Telegram,... for a digital worker to be generated and automatically Greentic.ai will create it for you based on a simple ChatGPT-like request.
-Also learn how Greentic.ai is able to [generate revenues for partners](./docs/VISION.md).
+Greentic.ai is now at version 0.2.0, offering a growing store with free flows, plugins, and tools to get you started.
+You can easily build your own flows, tools, and plugins, including those that connect to APIs without requiring authentication or API keys.
+Support for OAuth integrations is coming in v0.3.0, and full Cloud deployment will be available in v0.4.0.

+Looking ahead, the [vision for v1.0.0](./docs/VISION.md) is ambitious: imagine simply messaging via WhatsApp, Teams, Slack, or Telegram to request a digital worker—Greentic.ai will create it automatically based on your request, just like ChatGPT.

+Discover how [Greentic.ai enables revenue oppotunities for partners](./docs/VISION.md) and be part of the future of intelligent automation.

 ---